There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.

 Starting Point: Center of Door and Window Parking Lot

 The Window Trail is a short easy 150-yard walk along a boardwalk.
-The trail ends with a nice viewpoint that has a dramatic view of Badlands.
+The trail ends with a nice viewpoint that has a dramatic view of the Badlands.

 Fossil Exhibit Trail